JustinCally/VicmapR/README.md

 ### Reading in data

-As of VicmapR version `0.1.0` data is read in using a lazy evaluation method with the convenience of pipe operators (`%>%`).
+As of vicspatial version `0.1.0` data is read in using a lazy evaluation method with the convenience of pipe operators (`%>%`).
 A lot of the methods and code have already been written for a similar package ([bcdata](https://github.com/bcgov/bcdata)) that downloads data from the British Columbia WFS catalogues.
-Using a similar approach, VicmapR allows users to construct a WFS query in a step-wise format.
+Using a similar approach, vicspatial allows users to construct a WFS query in a step-wise format.
 In doing so a query is reserved until `collect()` is used on the `vicmap_promise`.
 The example below shows an extensive example of how the to easily read